-Voltmeter-Ammeter Phase Selector Switch: Selects the phases of the generator output to be measured by the AC voltmeter and AC ammeter:
+Voltmeter Phase Selector Switch: Selects phases of generator output to be measured by AC voltmeter.

 Voltage Regulator: Rheostat, provides approximately plus or minus 5% adjustment of the rated output voltage.

 Exciter Circuit Breaker: Provides generator exciter and regulator protection from overheating in the event of certain failure modes of the generator, exciter and voltage regulator.